rust-qualification/rust-specification/expressions/operator-expressions/bitwise-expressions/bitwise-expressions.md

 ### Runtime Semantics

-The evaluation of a bit and expression proceeds as follows:
+The evaluation of a bit and expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::ops::BitAnd::bitand(left_operand, right_operand) is invoked.
+- core::ops::BitAnd::bitand(left_operand, right_operand) is called.

-The evaluation of a bit or expression proceeds as follows:
+The evaluation of a bit or expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::ops::BitOr::bitor(left_operand, right_operand) is invoked.
+- core::ops::BitOr::bitor(left_operand, right_operand) is called.

-The evaluation of a bit xor expression proceeds as follows:
+The evaluation of a bit xor expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::ops::BitXor::bitxor(left_operand, right_operand) is invoked.
+- core::ops::BitXor::bitxor(left_operand, right_operand) is called.

-The evaluation of a negation expression with a BitwiseNegationOperator proceeds as follows:
+The evaluation of a bitwise negation expression has the following steps:

 - The operand is evaluated.

-- If the type of the operand is an integer type, then the negation expression evaluates to the bitwise negation of the operand.
+- If the operand is of an integer type, the negation expression results in the bitwise negation of that operand.

-- If the type of the operand is bool, then the result is computed as follows, depending on the value of the operand:
+- If the operand is of type bool, negation results in false if the operand is true, and vice versa.

-- If the type of operand is neither an integer type nor bool, then core::ops::Not::not(operand) is invoked.
+- If the type of operand is neither an integer nor bool, then core::ops::Not::not(operand) is called.

-The evaluation of a shift left expression proceeds as follows:
+The evaluation of a shift left expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::ops::Shl::shl(left_operand, right_operand) is invoked.
+- core::ops::Shl::shl(left_operand, right_operand) is called.

-The evaluation of a shift right expression proceeds as follows:
+The evaluation of a shift right expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::ops::Shr::shr(left_operand, right_operand) is invoked.
+- core::ops::Shr::shr(left_operand, right_operand) is called.

 ### Examples
 ```
     0b1010 & 0b1100
     0b1010 | 0b0011
-    0b1010 ^ 0b1001
+    1 ^ 0
-    13 << 3
-    -10 >> 2
     true & false
+    true | false
+    true ^ false
     !false
-    -42
+    10 << 2
+    -10 >> 2
 ```
 ### References
+Bool Types \
+Lazy Boolean Expressions \
+If Expressions \
+While Loops Expressions